-The Borough's prospective need obligation is 61 units and with a zero (0) RDP, the full prospective need obligation is considered to be unmet need.
-The Amended FHA requires a municipality that receives an adjustment of the prospective need to identify sufficient parcels that are likely to redevelop during the fourth round to address 25 percent of the adjusted prospective need with realistic or meaningful zoning.
-While there are questions related to the interpretation of whether the "adjusted prospective need" refers to RDP or Unmet Need obligations, the Borough will provide a plan that includes a proposed development project and an existing special needs apartment complex to address it's unmet need obligation.
+The Borough's prospective need obligation is 93 units and with a zero (0) RDP, the full prospective need obligation is the Unmet Need.
+The Amended FHA requires a municipality that receives an adjustment of the prospective need to identify sufficient parcels that are likely to redevelop during the Fourth Round to address 25 percent of the adjusted prospective need with realistic or meaningful zoning.
+While there are questions related to the interpretation of whether the "adjusted prospective need" refers to RDP or Unmet Need obligations, the Borough will provide meaningful zoning on parcels it believes are likely to redevelop over the next ten (10) years to address a minimum of 23 units of unmet need (93 x 0.25 = 23).